-The natural habitats of Euphrates soft-shell turtles in the basin of the Euphrates river were submerged by water when the Birecik Dam was built in 2002 – these habitats have since disappeared.
-When it was thought the species had completely disappeared in this region, Doğa experts near the Euphrates River in the Birecik district of Urfa located one of the last habitats.
-A feasibility study is now being carried out under our freshwater programme to protect the population in Birecik and restore its habitat.
-Moreover, Doğa campaigns against the Ilısu Dam project being one of the single biggest threats to the species.
+The natural habitats of Euphrates soft-shell turtles in the basin of the Euphrates river were submerged by water when the Birecik Dam was built in 2002 – most of these habitats have since disappeared.
+When it was thought the species had completely disappeared in this region, experts and Doga team near the Euphrates River in the Birecik district of Urfa located some key populations.
+A feasibility study is now being carried out by Doga team to protect the population in Birecik and restore its habitat.
+Moreover, Doga campaigns against the Ilısu Dam project being one of the single biggest threats to the species along the Tigris River, a core distribution area for the species.

 Photograph: © Mehmet Zülfü Yıldız